bloominstituteoftechnology/ios-journal-coredata/README.md

 Back in the `EntryController`, you will make a couple methods that will help when fetching the entries from Firebase.

-1. Create a new "Update" function called `update`.
+1. Create a new function called `update`.
 It should take in an `Entry` whose values should be updated, and an `EntryRepresentation` to take the values from.
 This should simply set each of the `Entry`'s values to the `EntryRepresentation`'s corresponding values. **DO NOT** call `saveToPersistentStore` in this method.
 It will be explained why later on.
 2. Create a method called `updateEntries(with representations: [EntryRepresentation])`.
 This method's `representation` argument represents the EntryRepresentation objects that are fetched from Firebase.
 This method should:
     - Create a fetch request from `Entry` object.
     - Create a dictionary with the identifiers of the `representations` as the keys, and the values as the `representations`.
 To accomplish making this dictionary you will need to create a separate array of just the entry representations identifiers.
 You can use the `zip` method to combine two arrays of items together into a dictionary.